What is National Speech-Language-Hearing Month?

 According to ASHA, the Big 9 includes:

-Referring to how individuals produce speech sounds.
-For example, an individual with a lisp may see an SLP for treatment to reduce this.
+This refers to how individuals produce speech sounds.
+For example, an individual with a lisp or someone who has trouble saying the “r” sound may see an SLP for treatment to improve their ability to say speech sounds correctly.

 2. Fluency

-Referring to the way words and phrases flow together when we speak.
-For example, an individual who stutters may see an SLP to work on strategies to make stuttering easier (e.g., fluency shaping strategies).
+This refers to the way words and phrases flow together when we speak.
+For example, an individual who stutters may see an SLP to work on strategies to feel more comfortable speaking or to make stuttering easier (e.g., fluency shaping strategies).

 3. Voice and resonance (including respiration and phonation)

-Referring to the way airflow for speech is produced.
+This refers to the pitch, loudness, and quality of speech.
 For example, an individual with vocal nodules may see an SLP for treatment to reduce abnormal pitch or vocal abuse.

 4. Receptive and expressive language

-Referring to neurological differences that affect the way individuals understand or express language.
-For example, an individual who has difficulty with reading comprehension may work with an SLP to increase this skill.
+This refers to how individuals understand or express language.
+For example, an individual who has difficulty expressing their thoughts clearly may work with an SLP to increase this skill.

 5. Hearing

-Referring to individuals who have hearing loss, which involves including the impact on speech and language.
+This refers to individuals with hearing impairments and the impact on speech and language.
 For example, a child with a cochlear implant may see an SLP to work on strategies for improving their communication with others.

 6. Swallowing

-Referring to individuals having problems with oral, pharyngeal, esophageal, and/or related functions, including oral function for feeding.
+This refers to the oral and/or pharyngeal aspects of swallowing.
 For example, an SLP would assess and provide treatment for an individual who has experienced a stroke and was diagnosed with dysphagia.

 7. Cognitive aspects of communication

-Referring to attention, memory, sequencing, problem-solving, executive functioning, etc. For example, an individual with a severe developmental disability may experience difficulty sequencing, or understanding the steps of, basic tasks (e.g., brushing teeth) and may require specialized support to learn these kinds of skills.
+This refers to attention, memory, sequencing, problem-solving, executive functioning, etc. For example, an individual with a developmental disability may experience difficulty sequencing, or understanding the steps of, basic tasks (e.g., brushing teeth) and may require specialized support to learn these kinds of skills.

 8. Social aspects of communication (pragmatic language)

-Referring to oral, manual, augmentative and alternative communication (AAC) techniques, and assistive technologies (AT).
-For example, an individual who has difficulty communicating verbally may work with an SLP to learn to use an AAC system (think: speech generating device) to increase their communication abilities.
+This refers to different communication techniques, including spoken words, signs, and assistive technology (AT).
+Augmentative and alternative communication (AAC) is a way to enhance one’s communication, i.e., augment, as well as serve as an alternative means of communication: the back-and-forth exchange of messages.
+For example, an individual who has difficulty communicating verbally may work with an SLP to learn to use an AAC system (e.g., a speech-generating device) to increase their communication abilities.

 • Hospitals